HAYAH

 Stocks, ETFs

-(Rates are indicative ranges observed in early 2026 and may vary by tenure, campaign, and deposit size.)
+Rates are approximate ranges observed in early 2026 and may vary by tenor, promotional campaign, and deposit size.
+Verify directly with each institution.

 Bank